tinvaan/frenzy/README.md

 Time:        41.787 s
 ```

+## Deployment

+Once all unit tests pass and the CI is green, you may deploy your source to Heroku via the CI.
+Simply push your changes to the `deploy` branch and watch Github Actions do the rest.

 ## Contributing

 Report issues via the Github issue tracker and or reach out to Harish Navnit <harishnavnit@gmail.com> for any queries.
 Pull requests are welcome!